By Dr Dave Ong

 The most common skin condition affecting babies and children, eczema usually begins in infancy (3 months and above) or during childhood.
-80-90% of cases begin before 6 years of age, 60-70% in infancy and 10% persist into adulthood.
+80-90% of cases begin before 6 years of age, 60-70% in infancy and 10% of cases continuing into adulthood..
 Eczema is a very itchy condition and is usually chronic and relapsing.
 It can potentially improve with age and it may even clear completely.
-However, the condition can also recur even after an inactive period.
+However, eczema can still flare up even after an inactive period.

 Acute atopic eczema in an infant

 Acute (left) and chronic (right) atopic eczema in the flexural areas of an older child

 Atopic eczema appears as red, scaly, scratched rashes.
 Blisters may be seen.
 In long-standing chronic cases, the skin can become quite thick.
 It may present slightly differently depending on the child’s age: